Rangers Reunite with Kevin Maxwell, Who Returns as Pro Scouting Director

 The Rangers made several marquee deals during Maxwell’s tenure on Broadway, including two of the best acquisitions in franchise history, when they landed Ryan McDonagh in a lopsided trade with the Montreal Canadiens, and pilfered Mika Zibanejad from the Ottawa Senators in exchange for Derick Brassard.

 Of course, not all the player acquisitions worked out.
 Maxwell was here during the Rangers rebuild after that successful run in the 2010s.
-If he does return to organization now, it’ll be amid its current retool, follwoing two straight playoff misses.
+His return to the Rangers organization comes amid their current retool, following two straight playoff misses.